Symplectic cacti, virtualization and Berenstein-Kirillov groups: Partial symplectic Sch utzenberger--Lusztig involutions and algorithms

-The cell with the red letter $\re r_y$ was the cell of $U_{x,y-1,+}$ where the complete $SJDT_j$ slide started and the B.2 case appeared with the creation of a non-admissible column.
-Let $U_{x,y,+}$ be the standard tableau obtained by adding the red letter $\re r_y$ to $U_{x,y}$, and let $V_{x,y,+}$ be the standard tableau obtained by adding the primed red letter $\re r'_y$ to $V_{x,y}$.
-We keep applying complete $SJDT_j$ slides to the entries of $U_{x,y,+}$ from the largest to the smallest, and eventually, we rectify $H^{x,y,-}$ without further recourse of the contractor $\gls{r3}$.
+We keep applying complete $SJDT_j$ slides to the entries of $U_{x,y,+}$ from the largest to the smallest, and eventually, we rectify $H^{x,y,-}$ without further use of the contractor $\gls{r3}$.
 We reach the crystal $\textsf{R}$, where every vertex is rectified.
-The crystal $\textsf{R}$ is called the rectification of $\textsf{B}^0$ .
+The crystal $\textsf{R}$ is called the rectification of $\textsf{B}^0$.
+At this point, one has the following relative ordering among the $2y$ red letters: